Khadambi Asalache: 575 Wandsworth Road

 Buying a modest "two-up two-down" Georgian terraced house in London's Wandsworth Road in 1981, Asalache paid less than the asking price of £31,000.
 575 Wandsworth Road was in Lambeth on the number 77 bus route, allowing him to commute almost direct to his workplace.
 The property was in a poor state of repair when he bought it, having previously been occupied by squatters.
+He began working on it initially as a measure to counter damp patches.
 For 20 years, he decorated it internally with Moorish-influenced fretwork that he cut by hand from discarded pine doors and wooden boxes.
 The intricate woodwork was augmented by illustrations of African wilderness, and his collection of 19th-century English lustreware pottery.

 The house was shown in The World of Interiors in July/August 1990, and the Sunday Telegraph Magazine in February 2000.
-Tim Knox, director of Sir John Soane's Museum, wrote about the house in Nest in late 2003, describing it as "an extremely serious and carefully worked out exercise in horror vacui, taking its inspiration from the Mozarabic reticulations of the Moorish kingdoms of Granada."
-The work takes inspiration from the Great Mosque of Cordoba, the Alhambra and Generalife in Granada, doors in Zanzibar, panelled interiors in Damascus, and the waterside houses or yalı in Istanbul.
+Tim Knox, director of Sir John Soane's Museum, wrote about the house in Nest in late 2003, describing it as an extremely serious and carefully worked out exercise taking its inspiration from the Mozarabic reticulations of the Moorish kingdoms of Granada.
+The work also takes inspiration from the Great Mosque of Cordoba, the Alhambra and Generalife in Granada, doors in Zanzibar, panelled interiors in Damascus, the waterside houses or yalı in Istanbul, and the architecture seen on Lamu Island in his home country of Kenya.

+According to Elsie Owusu, founding chair of the Society of Black Architects, the house "could be described as an embodiment of the social, political and artistic history of the British colonial experience in the 20th Century."

+Asalache's fretwork flows freely from one style to another, and by continuously changing the pattern he said it keeps your mind working.
+He observed that in nature there is a balance and harmony but no symmetry, and the fretwork has a gentle asymmetry, which he preferred.

 Personal life, death and legacy

 Asalache met his partner, Scottish basket-maker Susie Thomson, in 1989.
 He was an accomplished chef for their dinner parties, importing dried tuna that was flown in from Mombasa.

 Although a non-smoker, he died of lung cancer in 2006 and was survived by Susie Thomson.
 He left 575 Wandsworth Road to the National Trust in his will.
 The National Trust accepted the property, deciding that it was "of national significance and should be safeguarded ... a great work of art and an important part of our built heritage", subject to raising an endowment of £3m to £5m for its maintenance.

-The National Trust obtained museum status for the house in 2019.
+Following a two-year restoration, the house first opened to the public in 2013.
+The National Trust obtained museum status for 575 Wandsworth Road in 2019.